sjmikler/pytorch-symbolic/docs/quick_start.md

 In such graph,
 there exists a nonempty set of input nodes and a nonempty set of output nodes.
-If your architecture meets the above conditions, it can be created in a functional manner.
+If your architecture meets the above conditions, it can be created in a symbolci manner.

 ### Features